Which Group Tends To Form 1- Ions

 Several experiments can demonstrate the tendency of halogens to form 1- ions:

-Halogen Displacement Reactions: These reactions can be used to demonstrate the relative reactivity of different halogens.
-For example, bubbling chlorine gas through a solution of potassium bromide will result in the formation of bromine, which can be identified by its reddish-brown color.
+3. Halogen Displacement Reactions: These reactions can be used to demonstrate the relative reactivity of different halogens.
+To give you an idea, bubbling chlorine gas through a solution of potassium bromide will result in the formation of bromine, which can be identified by its reddish-brown color.

 Advanced Concepts: Beyond Simple 1- Ions